Why study History?

 Not essential but it will help your success…

 An enthusiasm for the past – particularly looking into different periods which may not have been studied before.
+An interest in different points of view and debate.
 Good written communication skills.

 Coursework 20%